 International Business Strategy

 Globalization also bounds companies to have international strategies of business because strategies of one region or country cannot be used effectively in another country.
 Thus, it requires companies like Morrisons to have international strategies so that regional or local consumers can be benefited and that the sales can be increased.
 Morrisons has to make sure that it operates with international strategies which are standardized to suit culture and lifestyles of people everywhere around the world.
+If you want to receive an original document according to your university guidelines, then take our assignment help uk right away!

 Moreover, these standardized strategies still need to be modified because there are certain cultures that restrict companies to advertise its products and services in certain ways.
 For example, countries in the Middle East will not allow Morrisons to run an advertising campaign using a female model wearing western clothes.
 In the same manner, company cannot use white colors to market its products and services in China since white color represents ‘mourning’ in Chinese culture (Gaburro and O'Boyle, 2003).
 Thus, it is necessary for Morrisons to have international strategies modified with specific culture of different countries.